The Dickensian Aspect: Plot

 McNulty realizes that Templeton made up a few details of his own about the killer.
-Bunk, thoroughly disgusted with McNulty's behavior, dives back into the old murder cases tied to Marlo's crew.
+Bunk, still disgusted with McNulty's behavior, dives back into the old murder cases tied to Marlo's crew.
 He decides to interview Randy Wagstaff, who remains in his group home, but he refuses to cooperate.
 Greggs tells Bunk that an informant implicated Marlo's crew for her triple homicide.
 They learn that evidence from the vacant murders has become irrevocably jumbled due to human error.
 Bunk then investigates the killing of Bug's father and interviews Michael's mother.
 While there, she implies Chris and Snoop were the killers, leaving Bunk surprised.
 He is given a folder of stolen grand jury indictments found in Proposition Joe's shop.
 Meanwhile, Mayor Carcetti hosts a ribbon-cutting ceremony for portside condos while being heckled by ex-dockworkers, including Nick Sobotka.
-Later, Carcetti gives a press conference vowing to protect the homeless from the "serial killer."
+Later, Carcetti gives a passionate press conference vowing to protect the homeless from the "serial killer."
 Wilson and Steinhorf suggest that running on defending the homeless may be Carcetti's key to getting elected governor.
 Daniels hands the stolen indictments to Pearlman and Bond, who realize there is a leak in the courthouse.
 Bond also makes clear that he will be handling the Clay Davis trial alone (with the implication being that he wants to ensure that the spotlight shines solely on himself), and that he wants to remove some witnesses from the trial list.